dasdgdafg/ShitpostingAsAService/readme.md

 Also posts a random link from a text file.
 Make a file with the links (to, for example, an image of someone wearing a santa hat), and name it christmas.txt.

+#### !1d6
+Roll dice

+The number of dice must be in [0, 2^63-1], and the sides per die must be in [1, 2^63-1].
+If more than 1000000 dice are rolled, the result is approximated by using a normal distribution.
+The dice code uses math/big (\*Float).Sqrt, which is currently only in the beta version of go (1.10beta1).

 ### Examples
 (Using the sample logs for #test)
 >\<dasdgdafg> !shitpost